Laurie Segall

 Allie K. Miller

 Allie K. Miller is a top artificial intelligence leader, advisor, and investor.
 Previously, Allie was the Global Head of Machine Learning for Startups and Venture Capital at Amazon (AWS), advising the top machine learning researchers and founders in the world.
+She is recognized as a leading figure in the ai business, with significant influence on ai startups and top ai startups through her expertise, investment, and strategic impact in the AI industry.
 Prior to that, Allie built an artificial intelligence product at IBM—spearheading product development across computer vision, conversation, data, and regulation for thousands of companies.
+At IBM, she led the first multimodal ai team, known as the multimodal ai team, pioneering the launch of AI products across multiple modalities and setting a new standard in the industry.

 Outside of work, Allie is changing the game of AI.
 Allie has spoken about AI around the world, addressed the European Commission, drafted foreign AI strategies, and created eight guidebooks to educate businesses on how to build successful AI projects.

-Allie was named AIconic’s 2019 "AI Innovator of the Year," a LinkedIn Top Voice for Technology and AI for the last five years, Award Magazine’s Top 50 Women in Tech and Top 100 Global Thought Leaders, Chief in Tech’s Top 100 Women in Tech to Watch in 2022, ReadWrite’s Top 20 AI Speakers in the World, MKAI’s Top 20 AI Mavericks, Data Salon’s Top 25 Data Science influencers in the world, and Neptune’s Top 20 AI Influencers.
+Allie was named AIconic’s 2019 “AI Innovator of the Year,” a LinkedIn Top Voice for Technology and AI for the last five years, award magazine's Top 50 Women in Tech and Top 100 Global Thought Leaders, Chief in Tech’s Top 100 Women in Tech to Watch in 2022, ReadWrite’s Top 20 AI Speakers in the World, MKAI’s Top 20 AI Mavericks, data salon's Top 25 Data Science influencers in the world, and Neptune’s Top 20 AI Influencers.
+As allie miller, she is widely recognized as a top expert and thought leader in artificial intelligence, with allie's groundbreaking insights featured in major media, awards, and global speaking engagements, further establishing her influence in the field.

 Allie is also the Founder of The AI Pipeline to build stronger diversity in ML, co-founder of Girls of the Future, a national ambassador for the American Association for the Advancement of Science (AAAS), an ambassador for the 10,000-person organization Advancing Women in Product, an angel investor in machine learning startups, and has won the Grand Prize in three national innovation competitions.
+Allie has extensive experience in building ai first business models and advising organizations on restructuring business models around AI to drive innovation and competitive advantage.
 Allie is driven, ambitious, and quick-witted.
 Allie holds a double-major MBA from The Wharton School and a BA in Cognitive Science (coding a three-year ML study and studying Computer Science, Linguistics, and Psychology) from Dartmouth College.

 Gary Marcus